 Should you go for it?
 If you’re building a blog, a business page, a personal project, or a similar small-to-medium website, my answer is a resounding yes.

-If it’s an e-commerce store you’re looking to build, or a complex service like an online course portal, you’ll need something a bit more powerful than shared hosting.
-It’ll cost you, but Liquid Web and Kinsta are both better equipped for such projects.
+If you’re looking to build an e-commerce store, or a complex service like an online course portal, you’ll need something a bit more powerful than shared hosting.
+You can find some great options on our list of the best web hosting services for 2021.

 Ben is an avid web developer who really loves to tinker with code, whether in the back-end or in the front-end.
 He's searching for the world's best website host, but also tries to find time for his other interests - comics, traveling, and home cooking.